Sixteen Kingdoms: Diplomatic status

-Fall of the Western Jin to the Former Zhao
+Fall of the Western Jin to the Han-Zhao

 Jin princes and military governors often recruited non-Chinese tribes into their armies in their suppression of rebellions and wars with each other.
-Also in 304, Liu Yuan, a Xiongnu chieftain, who had been fighting in the Jin civil war on the side of Prince Sima Ying, returned home to Shanxi where he reorganized the five tribes of the Xiongnu and declared independence as the successor to the Han Dynasty.
-His regime, later renamed Zhao, is designated by historians as the Han Zhao or Former Zhao.
+Also in 304, Liu Yuan, a Xiongnu chieftain, who had been fighting in the Jin civil war on the side of Prince Sima Ying, returned home to Shanxi where he reorganized the five tribes of the Xiongnu and declared independence as the successor to the Han dynasty.
+His regime, later renamed Zhao, is designated by historians as the Han-Zhao.

 After Liu Yuan died in 310, his son Liu Cong killed older brother Liu He and claimed the throne.
-Liu Cong captured the Jin capital Luoyang and Emperor Hui in 311.
-In 316, Liu Cong's uncle Liu Yao seized Chang'an (modern day Xi'an) and Emperor Min, ending the Western Jin Dynasty.
+Liu Cong captured the Jin capital Luoyang and Emperor Huai in 311.
+In 316, Liu Cong's cousin Liu Yao seized Chang'an (modern day Xi'an) and Emperor Min, ending the Western Jin dynasty.
 Sima Rui, a Jin prince who had moved to the South, continued the dynasty as the Eastern Jin from Jiankang (modern day Nanjing).
 The collapse of Jin authority in the North led other leaders to declare independence.
-In 313, Zhang Gui, the ethnic Chinese governor of Liangzhou founded the Former Liang in modern-day Gansu.
 In 315, Tuoba Yilu, a Xianbei chieftain, founded the Dai in modern-day Inner Mongolia.
+In 318, Zhang Shi, the ethnic Chinese governor of Liangzhou founded the Former Liang in modern-day Gansu.

 Shi Le and the Later Zhao

 After Liu Cong's death, the kingdom was split between Liu Yao and General Shi Le.
 Shi Le was an ethnic Jie who had worked as an indentured farm laborer before joining Liu Yuan's rebellion and becoming a powerful general in Hebei.
-In 319, he founded a rival Zhao Kingdom, known as the Later Zhao and in 328 conquered Liu Yao's Former Zhao.
+In 319, he founded a rival Zhao Kingdom, known as the Later Zhao and in 328 conquered Liu Yao's Han-Zhao.
 Shi Le instituted a dual-system of government that imposed separate rules for Chinese and non-Chinese, and managed to control much of northern China.
 After his death, his sons were locked in a fratricidal succession struggle and the kingdom was ended in 350 by General Ran Min, an ethnic Chinese who seized the throne and founded the Ran Wei.
 Ran Min favored Han Chinese and massacred thousands of Jie.
 He was defeated and killed in 352 by the Murong Xianbei from Liaodong.

 In 337, Murong Huang founded the Former Yan in Liaodong, which by 356 had expanded into much of Hebei, Henan and Shandong.
 For a time, the Former Yan vied for supremacy in northern China with the Former Qin.